Correlation between the strength of low-temperature T-linear normal-state resistivity and $T_{\rm c}$ in overdoped electron-doped cuprate superconductors: Theoretical formalism

-where the spin excitation dispersion $\omega_{\bf q}$ and the weight function of the spin excitation spectrum $B_{\bf q}$ have been derived explicitly in Ref. \onlinecite{Cheng08}, and then the effective spin propagator $P^{(0)}({\bf k},{\bf p},\omega)$ in Eq. (\ref{ESP-1}) is obtained directly from the above spin bubble in Eq. (\ref{spin-bubble}).
-Substituting the effective spin propagator in Eq. (\ref{ESP-1}) into Eq. (\ref{HNASE-1}), the hole normal and anomalous self-energies $\Sigma^{(\rm f)}_{\rm ph}({\bf k},\omega)$ and $\Sigma^{(\rm f)}_{\rm pp}({\bf k},\omega)$ can be derived straightforwardly, and have been given explicitly in Ref. \onlinecite{Tan20}.
+where $n_{\rm B}(\omega)$ is the boson distribution function, and then the effective spin propagator $P^{(0)}({\bf k},{\bf p},\omega)$ in Eq. (\ref{ESP-1}) is obtained directly from the above spin bubble in Eq. (\ref{spin-bubble}).
+Substituting the effective spin propagator in Eq. (\ref{ESP-1}) into Eq. (\ref{HNASE-1}), the hole normal and anomalous self-energies $\Sigma^{(\rm f)}_{\rm ph}({\bf k},\omega)$ and $\Sigma^{(\rm f)}_{\rm pp}({\bf k},\omega)$ can be derived straightforwardly, and have been given explicitly in Appendix \ref{Derivation-of-Tc}.